 Aboard Yorktown I found my home.
 Like any young enlisted sailor coming aboard a U.S. Navy ship there are dues to be paid and I paid them right along with everyone else.
-Throughout my time on the Yorktown I worked on numerous work parties, first at the bottom of the lowest reefer (refrigerated space) loading food and supplies to later in my time aboard ship as a petty officer being in charge of work parties.
+Throughout my time on the Yorktown I worked on numerous work parties, first at the bottom of the lowest reefer (refrigerated space) loading food and supplies to then, later in my time aboard ship as a petty officer, being in charge of some of these same work parties.

 On the Yorktown I applied what I was taught in IC “A” school.
 I learned so much from people who were my mentors in the IC gang.
-My shop supervisors taught me so much about Interior Communications beyond classroom stuff.
+My shop supervisors taught me about Interior Communications beyond what I had been taught in the classroom.
 I also learned about leadership from our leading PO’s who were first class Petty Officers (E6) and/or Chief Petty Officers (E7).

-These were some of the finest people I have ever met in my life and I owe so much to them for spending time with me.
+These were some of the finest people I have ever met in my life and I will forever be indebted to them for spending time with me.
 I am especially grateful to E. Westbrook, ICC, one of the best Navy Chiefs ever.
-When I worked for him he was pretty young for being a Chief.
+When I served under Chief Westbrook he was pretty young himself for being a Navy Chief.
 He had just one hash mark on his sleeve, which meant he made Chief in less than eight years of Navy service.
 Chief Westbrook passed away much too soon a few years ago at the young age of 69.
 He was from Anniston, AL.

 Two of my shipmates who had a major influence on my life were Tom Clary and Claude Pettit.
 They were a couple of years older than me and both had a year or so of college under their belt before coming into the Navy.
 Both studied correspondence courses in their spare time aboard ship, knowing that they would be returning to college when their enlistments were up.
 These two took me aside one day and gave me a “come to Jesus” type of talking to.
 They both told me I needed to get my act together and get into studying to further my education.
 It didn’t take me long before I took their advice.